unicodeveloper/laravel-hackathon-starter/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Prosper Otemuyiwa at prosperotemuyiwa@gmail.com.
+If you discover a security vulnerability within Laravel Hackathon Starter, please send an e-mail to Prosper Otemuyiwa at prosperotemuyiwa@gmail.com.
 All security vulnerabilities will be promptly addressed.

 ## License